GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/api_functions/gpa_getcounterdescription.rst

     :header: "Name", "Description"
     :widths: 35, 65

-    "``contextId``", "Unique identifier of a previously-opened context."
+    "``context_id``", "Unique identifier of a previously-opened context."
     "``index``", "The index of the counter whose description is needed.
-Must lie between 0 and (GPA_GetNumCounters result - 1)."
+Must lie between 0 and (GpaGetNumCounters result - 1)."
-    "``ppDescription``", "The address which will hold the description upon successful execution."
+    "``description``", "The address which will hold the description upon successful execution."

 Return value
 %%%%%%%%%%%%